Frequently Asked Questions

 -

 Every design is a very personal choice.
 As tattoo artists, we are here to take your idea and/or design and make it the best it can possibly be, design-wise and tattoo-wise.
+We also have oodles of designs to choose from, just ask, we got you covered.

 -